Introduction

 Reduce Risk

-Tracking results helps prevent costly mistakes.
+Tracking results avoids costly mistakes.

 The Most Common AI ROI Mistake

-Many organizations ask:
+Many firms ask:

 - Which AI model should we use?